 - 1/4 cup frozen peas (omit for whole30)

 - lemon wedges

-- Place the prawns in the pan and cook for 2-3 minutes on each side.
-Once pink, place in the bowl with the other cooked meats.
+Place the prawns in the pan and cook for 2-3 minutes until pink, and then place in the bowl with the other cooked meats.

-- Lower the heat to medium-low and add in the diced onion, red peppers, garlic and sprinkle with salt.
-Cook for 4-5 minutes until the onions and peppers begin to soften and then add in the paprika and saffron.
-Stir the spices through the mixture and then add in the white wine, chicken stock and tomatoes.
-Let simmer for 15 minutes until the sauce has thickened and halved in volume.
+Add in the diced onion, red peppers, garlic and sprinkle with salt.
+Cook for 3-4 minutes until the onions and peppers begin to soften and then add in the paprika and saffron, white wine vinegar, chicken stock and tomatoes.
+Let simmer for 1-2 minutes.

-- Turn the heat to high and place the cauliflower rice, peas, chicken, pancetta and chorizo in the pan with the sauce, stir and then cover to allow the cauliflower to cook for approximately 5 minutes until the rice becomes tender but not mushy and begins to stick to the bottom of the pan.
+Increase the heat to hight and add the cauliflower rice, peas (if not Whole30), chicken, pancetta and chorizo in the pan with the sauce, stir and then cover to allow the cauliflower to cook for approximately 10 minutes until the rice becomes tender but not mushy and begins to stick to the bottom of the pan.

-- Before serving arrange the prawns on top of the paella and sprinkle with the chopped parsley.
-Serve with a slice of lemon.
+Before serving arrange the prawns on top of the paella and sprinkle with the chopped parsley.
+Serve with slices of lemon.